-Dollarama's direct operations are located in Canada, where we believe the risk of forced labour or child labour is limited.
+Dollarama's direct operations are located in Canada, where we believe the risk of forced labour or child labour is limited2.

-All of Dollarama's approximately 28,000 team members are directly employed, providing the Corporation with direct insight into the working conditions and terms and conditions of employment set out in employment contracts regulated by the applicable provincial/territorial labour laws.
+In Canada, Dollarama has direct insight into the working conditions and terms and conditions of employment of its team comprised of approximately 28,400 members, which are set out in employment contracts regulated by the applicable provincial/territorial labour laws.
 Dollarama is committed to providing a work environment that respects human rights and that supports the fair and equal treatment of all individuals.
 As part of this commitment, Dollarama complies with all applicable wage and working hour laws, including those related to minimum wage, overtime and maximum hours.
 Additionally, Dollarama's policy framework, including our Code of Conduct and grievance mechanisms, contributes to mitigating the risks of forced labour and child labour throughout our national operations.
 Please refer to "Remediation Measures" below for further details on how employees or other stakeholders can raise a concern or complaint.

-With respect to employment agency workers within our logistics operations, each agency we work with must abide by our Vendor Code of Conduct, which outlines our expectations regarding workplace standards and compliance with all applicable labour laws and regulations.
-We also ensure that our employment agencies hold the necessary permits from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST), which the Corporation verifies annually for the agencies with whom it works.
+With respect to employment agency workers within our logistics operations, each agency we work with is vetted by us and must abide by our Vendor Code of Conduct, which outlines our expectations regarding workplace standards and compliance with all applicable labour laws and regulations.
+We also ensure that our employment agencies hold necessary permits from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST), which the Corporation verifies annually for the agencies with whom it works.
 In compliance with the requirements of the Quebec Act respecting labour standards prohibiting wage disparities, we maintain pay parity between employees and agency workers doing the same work in our distribution centre and warehouses.
 Dollarama's whistleblowing and grievance mechanisms are available and communicated to all workers in its facilities, regardless of their status, and all are encouraged to report any issues or concerns confidentially.